KEMPSTON

 Street, resident Wood Green.
 Son of Mr. and Mrs. G. Cox, of 42,

 St. John's St., Kempton, Bedford.
-Commemorated on HELLES MEMORIAL,
+No known grave.
+Commemorated on

 Corporal